INFO FOR PARENTS

 TUITION

-Tuition for one week of summer camp in 2023 is $390.
 We are committed to providing the camp opportunity to everyone who would like to attend.
 We offer full and partial scholarships to families based upon financial need.
 Qualifying recipients’ income is under 3 times the Federal Poverty level.
-For 2023, this amount is less than $83,250 per year for a family of four.
-For more information about how you can financially support Grace Art Camp and Grace Institute, click here.
-We appreciate your generosity!
+For 2026, this amount is less than $96,450 per year for a family of four.
+For detailed information about scholarships please go to our Scholarship page here.

 SUPPORTING YOUR ART CAMPER

 Grace Art Camp strives to offer many different ways to develop our campers’ creativity — many projects are intentionally process-oriented.
-Creativity is something wonderful that happens unexpectedly and, you recognize it when it happens.
+Creativity is something wonderful that happens unexpectedly and you recognize it when it happens.
 Most of the time, it’s important not to have a predetermined outcome.
 Getting too tied up in producing a product can stifle the creative process.
 Creativity should not be rated, graded or valued by product.
 We believe that everyone is artistic.

-LOST ART
+LOST ART & LOST AND FOUND

 During Grace Art Camps, campers collectively produce many pieces of unique art!
 Camp staff, and campers themselves, work very hard to keep every piece of art labeled with your child’s name and color group.
-Some of this art does not get picked up due to unplanned absences or simply gets lost-in-the-shuffle.
-Art that is left behind will be arranged by the week your camper attends, their Color Group, name, and by “no-name.”

 ALLERGIES